// Six Years On The Platform · Production Experience

 006

-Structured pre-upgrade regression protocols, post-upgrade certification, and platform communication strategy.
-Authored a process still in use after departure — that's the benchmark.
+Structured pre-upgrade regression protocols, post-upgrade certification, and platform communication.
+Authored a process at Fieldfisher that outlasted my departure — that is the measure.

 // 02